 Shine tried to squirm away, however, many sets of paws pinned him down, only giving him leeway to move his head and swish his tail.
+He tried to resist otherwise, but ended up getting swept up by the fleshy current.
 Another set of paws picked him up by his side and flipped him over, giving a full view of the Thousand Claws for him to see.
 Shine took a deep breath and prepared himself for their big reveal after all this searching.

 It wasn't quite a thousand, not even by a quarter, but it was still a lot.

-A mix of shadows blended into one another, all shifting at the sides of the walls.
-Although he hadn't adjusted to the dark immediately, one thing that stuck out to him was the stench, somewhere halfway between wet fur and rotten eggs, which made him gag.
-One look with his golden vision revealed all.
-Various cat Pokémon crowded around the sides, all marked with scars and fur discoloured with garbage and grime, sitting in formation around a Meowth.
-They looked the most battle scarred out of the group, with three massive orange streaks covering the face save for their eyes, two thin irises of bright blue.
+A mix of shadows blended in with one another, all shifting at the sides of the walls.
+Although he hadn't adjusted to the dark immediately, one thing that stuck out to him was the stench, somewhere halfway between wet fur and rotten eggs.
+He gagged at that, but swallowed back the bile.
+As for the shadows, one look with his golden vision revealed all.
+Various cat Pokemon crowded around the sides, all marked with scars and fur discoloured with garbage and grime, sitting in formation around a Meowth.
+They looked the most battle scarred out of the group, with three massive orange streaks covering the face save for their eyes, which were two thin irises of bright blue.
 They sniffed around him, poking their nose in various places on Shine's body, who was still pinned down by the gang before him.

 A few weak mewls came from the stray pack.